Pikey Peak Trek

 3. Cultural Respect: Always show respect for local customs and traditions.
 Wear modest clothing, particularly in villages and holy sites, and always ask before taking photos of locals.

-4. Stay Hydrated: Trekking can be grueling, so it’s crucial to drink plenty of water.
+4. Stay Hydrated: Trekking can be gruelling, so it’s crucial to drink plenty of water.
 Bring a reusable water bottle and consider a water purification method for refilling from streams and lakes.

 5. Pack Smart: Only bring what’s necessary and stick to lightweight gear.
 A heavy pack can really slow you down and take away from the enjoyment of your trek.